Algomancer/Code-Network-Starter/README.md

 # Code Network Starter Kit
-A collection of awesome guides, resources and shiny things.
+A collection of awesome guides, resources and shiny things for rapid prototyping.

 * Seed Project Templates